stefanor/talks/slides.md

 * Debian Developers
 * Freexian collaborators
-* Paid to work on Debusine
+* Paid to work on debusine
 * Funded this year by STF

 ---